MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A20-EDA-two-quantitative-corr.md

 |    Use the variances of the response and the residuals:  $r^2 = \dfrac{s_y^2 - s_{RES}^2}{s_y^2} = \dfrac{SST - SSE}{SST}$

-7. Use the correlation, $r$, found in question 6, to calculate the coefficient of determination between SATMath_75 and Retention, $r^2$.
+7. Use the correlation, $r$, found in question 6, to calculate the coefficient of determination between flipper length and body mass, $r^2$.

 \vspace{.4in}

-The variance of the response variable, Retention (%), is $s_{Retention}^2 = 138.386$ $\%^2$  and the variability in the residuals is $s_{RES}^2 = 56.934$ \%$^2$.
+The variance of the response variable, body mass (g), is $s_{\text{body mass}}^2 = 647761.2$ $\%^2$, the variance of the explanatory variable, flipper length (mm), is $s_{\text{flipper length}}^2 = 196.6214$, and the variance in the residuals is $s_{RES}^2 = 154308.4$ \%$^2$.
 Use these values to calculate the coefficient of determination.

 \vspace{1in}

 In the next part of the activity we will explore what the coefficient of determination measures.

 In the first scatterplot, we see the data plotted with a horizontal line.
-Note that the regression line in this plot has a slope of zero; this assumes there is no relationship between SATMath_75 and Retention.
-The value of the y-intercept, 76.387, is the mean of the response variable when there is no relationship between the two variables.
-To find the sum of squares total (SST) we find the residual ($residual = y - \hat{y}$) for each response value from the horizontal line (from the value of 76.387).
+Note that the regression line in this plot has a slope of zero; this assumes there is no relationship between flipper length and body mass.
+The value of the y-intercept, 4209.057, is the mean of the response variable when there is no relationship between the two variables.
+To find the sum of squares total (SST) we find the residual ($residual = y - \hat{y}$) for each response value from the horizontal line (from the value of 4209.057).
 Each residual is squared and the sum of the squared values is calculated.
 The SST gives the **total variability in the response variable, Retention**.

-\begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-5-1} \end{center}
+\begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-4-1} \end{center}

-The calculated value for the SST is 158451.8.
+**The calculated value for the SST is 215704477.919.**

 <!-- 6.
 Write down the value of SSE given in this image.
 Since this is the sum of squared errors (SSE) for the horizontal line we call this the total sum of squares (SST). -->
 <!-- \vspace{3mm} -->

 <!--     SST =  -->

 This next scatterplot, shows the plotted data with the best fit regression line.
-This is the line of best fit between budget and revenue and has the smallest sum of squares error (SSE).
+This is the line of best fit between flipper length and body mass and has the smallest sum of squares error (SSE).
 The SSE is calculated by finding the residual from each response value to the regression line.
 Each residual is squared and the sum of the squared values is calculated.

-\begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-6-1} \end{center}
+\begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-5-1} \end{center}

-The calculated value for the SSE is 65133.022.
+**The calculated value for the SSE is 51230376.045.**

+\newpage

 <!-- * Go to the website www.rossmanchance.com/ISIapplets.html and click on Corr/Regresssion under Quantitative Response.   -->